National circumstances

 ICAT began working with Nigeria in 2020, following an initial scoping phase to identify the country’s climate action transparency needs and priorities.

 ICAT supported Nigeria to develop sectoral MRV frameworks for identified sub-sectors (oil and gas, road transport, other transportation, agriculture, land use/forestry) as well as to start designing a national overarching institutional arrangement scheme that should be further completed with sectors currently not covered (e.g industrial processes and product use (IPPU)).
-The project also focused on the policies and measures across the targeted sectors to help assess their impact in terms of greenhouse has mitigation and develop NDC indicators required to track Nigeria’s progress in the implementation of its NDC.
+The project also focused on the policies and measures across the targeted sectors to help assess their impact in terms of greenhouse gas mitigation and develop NDC indicators required to track Nigeria’s progress in the implementation of its NDC.

 Technical support was provided by national sectoral experts, a national coordinator and ICAT’s technical implementing partners (Citepa and the Greenhouse Gas Management Institute).